-In general, you may qualify for naturalization (citizenship) if you are at least 18 years old and have been a permanent resident for at least 5 years (or 3 years if you are married to a U.S. citizen) and meet all other eligibility requirements.
+In general, you may qualify for naturalization (citizenship) if you are at least 18 years old and have been a permanent resident for at least five years (or three years if you are married to a U.S. citizen) and meet all other eligibility requirements.
 To determine when you became a permanent resident, look at your green card for the “Resident Since” date.

 Many things can affect your eligibility for citizenship, especially arrests, even if they resulted in a dismissal.
 Please consult an immigration attorney to determine if you are eligible to apply for citizenship.

 In order to become a U.S. citizen, you generally have to pass an English language exam and a civics exam.
 The English language entails conducting the citizenship interview in English and a brief reading and writing test in which you will be asked to read and write a few sentences.

 The civics exam involves answering questions about U.S. government, history, and geography.
 U.S. Citizenship and Immigration Services has issued a list of 100 questions that you should study (the link is here).
 Of those 100 questions, you will be verbally asked 10 questions on the actual exam, but you do not know which 10 you will be asked.
 Therefore, you must study all 100 questions to have the best chance at passing the exam.
 You must answer six of the 10 questions correctly to pass the civics exam.

 Generally, you must pass the English language exam to become a U.S. citizen.

 However, you may qualify for the English language exemption depending on your age and the length of time that you have been a lawful permanent resident.
 You are exempt from the English language requirement but still required to take the civics test in your native language if you are 50 years of age or older at the timing of filing your application and have lived in the U.S. as a green card holder for at least 20 years.